 This one is easy.
-Kodi is not only popular, it is also trusted by Google.
+Kodi is not only popular but it is also trusted by Google.
 Unlike Amazon FireStick or Fire TV, you don’t have to sideload (or manually install) Kodi on Android mobiles & tablets.
-You will find the Kodi app on Google Play Store.
+You will find the Kodi app on the Google Play Store.

 Here is how you can install Kodi on Android:

 - Follow the onscreen instructions and install Kodi

 The installation processes for Windows 10 and Windows 8.1 & older are different.
 We cover both as follows.

 If you have Windows 10, you can download the official version of Kodi from Microsoft Store.
 Here is how you can do that: